krishna4a6av/kurukuruBar/README.md

 > *  To keep in mind: This is built around hyprland, so running it on other DE or WM might varying sucess.
 It should work but some components will not, And will require chnages/debugging.

->To see all the keybinds while the bar is running press alt+/

 > Originally based on the work of Rexiel Scarlet - https://github.com/Rexcrazy804/Zaphkiel.git